-The Market Practitioners Group (MPG) is spearheading the transition from the Johannesburg Interbank Average Rate (Jibar) to the South African Rand Overnight Index Average (ZARONIA) to mitigate financial stability risks associated with Jibar's cessation by the end of 2026.
-This transition affects the South African rand (ZAR) bond, loan, and derivative markets.
+The Market Practitioners Group (MPG) aims to achieve a broad-based transition from the Johannesburg Interbank Average Rate (Jibar) to the South African Rand Overnight Index Average (ZARONIA) and minimise risks associated with Jibar's cessation.
+To ensure a smooth Jibar transition, firms should include robust fallback provisions in financial contracts to ensure that they continue to operate effectively when the SARB discontinues Jibar and/or declares that the benchmark is no longer representative.